Eastern Approaches

 Eastern Approaches (1949) is a memoir of the early career of Fitzroy Maclean.
 It is divided into three parts: his life as a junior diplomat in Moscow and his travels in the Soviet Union, especially the forbidden zones of Central Asia; his exploits in the British Army and SAS in the North Africa theatre of war; and his time with Josip Broz Tito and the Partisans in Yugoslavia.

-Maclean was considered to be one of the inspirations for James Bond, and this book contains many of the elements: remote travel, the sybaritic delights of diplomatic life, violence and adventure.
+Maclean was considered to be one of Ian Fleming's inspirations for James Bond, and this book contains many of the elements: remote travel, the sybaritic delights of diplomatic life, violence and adventure.
 The American edition was titled Escape To Adventure, and was published a year later.
 All place names in this article use the spelling in the book.

 Golden Road: the Soviet Union

 Fresh out of Cambridge, Maclean joined the Foreign Office and spent a couple of years at the Paris embassy.
 He loved the pleasures of life in the French capital, but eventually longed for adventure.
 Against the advice of his friends (and to the delight of his London bosses), he requested a posting to Moscow, which he received right away; once there, he began to learn Russian.
 Travelling within the Soviet Union was frowned upon by the authorities, but Maclean managed to take several trips anyway.